Lemba, Kinshasa: Government

+Lemba's current borders were established by Ministerial Decree No. 69/0042 in January 1969 and further reinforced by Ordinance-Law No. 82/088 of 25 January 1982, which defined the commune as a decentralized administrative entity with legal personality, alongside the other communes of Kinshasa.
+It is governed by the Kinshasa city authorities and operates with a municipal council and an executive college.
+Leadership is provided by a government-appointed, unelected mayor (Burgomaster; French: Bourgmestre) and a deputy mayor, both appointed by the head of state.
+As of 2023 the burgomaster is Jean Serge Poba.
+The reform of having burgomasters elected by communal councils awaits the inaugural election of these councils.

 Electoral district

 With 206,900 on its voter rolls Lemba is an electoral district for both the election of an eleven-member communal council and that of two deputies of the Provincial Assembly of Kinshasa.
 Both elections are by open list.
 For the National Assembly Lemba is part of the Kinshasa III district (Mont Amba).

 Nationwide communal council elections were scheduled for 22 September 2019 but did not take place.
 In December of that year President Tshisekedi declared that these elections would be held sometime in 2020.

 The Provincial Assembly election was held as part of the general elections on 30 December 2018.
 Peter Kazadi Kankonde (UDPS/Tshisekedi) and Yvette Lubala Nazinda (AA/a) are the deputies representing Lemba in the new legislature.

 Administrative divisions

 In 2014 Lemba was divided into the following 15 quarters (quartiers):